zpoint/Redis-Internals/Server/cluster/gossip/gossip.md

 `clusterMsg` stores the information about the sender, including it's `epoch` number, slot bit map, port number, cluster bus port number and etc

-In the `clusterMsgData` fields, Every gossip message will carry some nodes information in the cluster, so after several gossip `PING` message, a node will know every other nodes' information finally
+In the `clusterMsgData` fields, Every gossip message will carry some nodes information in the cluster, so after several gossip `PING/PONG` exchange, a node will know every other nodes' information finally

 The exact number of some is` min(freshnodes, wanted)`